 Alcohol, opioid, and heroin addictions are often looked upon as being a moral failing that only impact poor, uneducated people, but that is quite far from the truth.
 Addiction can affect men, women, wealthy, homeless, young, old, and everyone in between — and as long as there is shame associated with it, people will continue to needlessly suffer and die in silence.

-Living Recovery is a storytelling campaign highlighting the inspirational individuals who have been affected by addiction.
+Recovery Centers of America asked us to create a storytelling campaign, highlighting inspirational individuals who have been affected by addiction.

 Got a project?
 A marketing challenge?
 A passionate opinion of waffles?
 Then we want to hear from you.